bartoszlenar/Validot/.github/README.md

   * also, the problem of root being null doesn't exist in Validot (it's a regular case, covered entirely with fluent api)
 * rule sets
   * workaround; multiple validators for different sets of properties
-* "smart paths" (`ModelCollection` member becomes `Model Collection` in the error message)
-  * messages are mostly for backend and/or logs, for the frontend please use the error codes or specify the desired content explicitly using `WithMessage`

 ## Project info